The Capital’s Emergency Preparedness

 The Capital’s Emergency Preparedness (CEP) has since the merger of 4 separate fire brigades in 2016 been responsible for all call outs on emergencies in the capital area.

 An amalgamation is inherently complex, and for the Capital’s Emergency Preparedness it has also presented challenges in the daily reporting of emergencies and tasks performed.

 The Capital’s Emergency Preparedness therefore needed unification and to combine the methods of the 4 old companies into one unified system: ERS (Emergency Reporting System).

-the challenges ahead of the ers
+The challenges ahead of the ERS

 Prior to ERS, reporting was largely a manual process.
 Firstly, it was inappropriate because it is time consuming and simply meant that the employees did not have the time to solve other important tasks.
 In addition, there is always a risk of manual processes being handled differently by different employees with errors and omissions as a direct consequence.